 Cheryl Foy believes that good governance is foundational to organizational effectiveness.
 She has worked in governance for twenty years having held General Counsel and Corporate Secretary executive roles in the public and private technology company context and within higher education.
-She is currently University Secretary and General Counsel at Ontario Tech University.
-She also acts as the University’s Chief Privacy, Compliance, and Risk Officer.
+She is a thought leader in strategy and governance.

 Cheryl is an advocate for good governance and the development of the in-house legal profession.
 She is a founder and the Past President of Women General Counsel Canada, a national organization established by female general counsel who recognize that the role of GC is a unique leadership role bridging law and business and also that women in the GC role have common challenges and opportunities.

 Cheryl has recently joined the Board of Project Tembo.
 She has served on a number of national not-for-profit boards (Canadian Bar Association, Canadian Corporate Counsel Association, and Women General Counsel Canada).
 Most recently, Cheryl served as Investment Committee Chair, and Board member for the Canadian Universities Reciprocal Insurance Exchange, and a founding board member for Ontario Tech Talent, a for-profit, wholly-owned subsidiary of Ontario Tech University, delivering skills training.

 Awards: Cheryl was awarded the Women’s Law Association of Ontario, General Counsel Award in 2020 for her leadership and her commitment to the success of women in law.

 Education: Cheryl holds an Honours Bachelor of Arts Degree in Political Studies, and a Bachelor of Laws, from Queen’s University at Kingston, Ontario and was called to the Ontario Bar in 1995.